Pretty-Good-Freedom-Tech/bounties/brainstorm-product-overview.md

 ## Description
 - a personalized nostr knowledge graph that you curate with the assistance of your community
+- a neo4j nostr relay

+The Grapevine is a personalized nostr relay that uses your community -- what nostr users call your web of trust -- to identify who is the most trustworthy to curate content, facts, and information for you, in any given context.
+The Grapevine harnesses neo4j in two ways: first, to organize nostr notes into a knowledge graph; and second, to calculate importance scores using the kinds of algorithms that can only be done at scale using a graph database.

+Nostr and neo4j are a match made in heaven.
+This is the missing ingredient for nostr to go mainstream.
+Billions of users.
+Every user will want one.
+Every development team is sleeping on this.
+The time to strike is now.

 ## Target customers
 1. Personalized datastore for the average consumer.
 TAM: 8 billion.